 Specialities: German-inspired treats, bratwursts, pretzels, apple strudel, Glühwein, local craft beers and artisanal cheeses.

-Where to stay: Bavarian Lodge is a popular located directly across from the Christmas market.
+Where to stay: Bavarian Lodge is a popular located directly across from the event.

-When visiting Leavenworth for the Christmas market, staying in the town centre, especially near Front Street, makes for easy access to the festive activities.
+When visiting Leavenworth, staying in the town centre, especially near Front Street, makes for easy access to the festive activities.
 Places around Waterfront Park also provide a pleasant stay with scenic views of the Wenatchee River.

 I recommend the Bavarian Lodge for its charming Alpine decor and proximity to Christmastown.